Henderson, Kentucky

-Henderson is a home rule-class city along the Ohio River and the county seat of Henderson County, Kentucky, United States.
+Henderson is a city in Kentucky, United States.
+Located on the Ohio River, Henderson is the county seat of Henderson County, Kentucky.
 The population was 29,781 at the 2020 U.S. census.
-It is part of the Evansville–Henderson, IN–KY Combined Statistical Area, locally known as the "Tri-State Area," and is considered the southernmost suburb of Evansville, Indiana.
+It is part of the Evansville–Henderson, Indiana–Kentucky Combined Statistical Area, locally known as the "Tri-State Area," and is considered the southernmost suburb of Evansville, Indiana.
+Henderson is a home-rule class city under Kentucky law.